tedjp/commune/README.md

 # Commune

-Commune is a protocol for peer-to-peer chat on a network.
+Commune is a protocol for peer-to-peer chat.

+Inspired by IRC, it's
-Inspired by the classic Numb3rs clip where IRC is described as like ships passing in the night, Commune is intended for unmoderated communication between interested parties.
+intended for unmoderated communication between interested parties.

-Compared to IRC it's totally decentralized, not just federated.
+Compared to IRC it's totally decentralized.
 There are no servers and no rendezvous points.
 There are no reserved nicknames.
 Peers may be identified just by their IP address if desired.

 Compared with link-local XMPP, it's intended to be much simpler.
 A smaller set of message types, no need for XML parsing, and instead of Multicast DNS for peer discovery, peers simply join the channel of their choice.

-Downsides are that this works best with link-local multicast, not for global messaging where unicast, proxying/bridging & rendezvous points may be required.
+A downside is that it works best with link-local multicast, not via the entire public internet.

 ## Protocol